This lake is located on the west side of Silver Lake Road, just south of 45th Avenue N.E.

 Access to this lake is on the west side of the lake.
 Enter off Stinson Blvd.
 This is a limited facility and is not suitable for larger boats.
 Silverwood Park operated by Three Rivers Park District is located on the North side of the lake and has canoe/kayak rentals available (Three Rivers Parks District).

-Anglers may fish from shore from the city beach located in the northeast corner of the lake.
+Anglers may shore fish from the city beach located in the northeast corner of the lake.
 There is additional public shoreline and a fishing pier within Silverwood Regional Park operated by the Three Rivers Park District.

 - Fisheries standard lake survey in 2021.